SheteSarang/three.js-/readme.md

 npm run dev
 ```
 This will start the server and open your default browser to your localhost.
 The site will reload automatically as you make changes to your code.

+for storing any obj file, create the folder - static   into it create models and then store the file.
+because the public folder for vite is static.
+so create that. make sure static folder must be outside src folder